soumyadip1995/ICtoAIacclerators/README.md

 - Read about RISC Architectures - [RISC Wiki](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer)
 - Learn about ARM organisation.
 ARM core dataflow model.
 3 stage and 5 stage pipeline.
 ARM 7 and ARM 9.
 Explaining Pipelining in ARM Processors.

+#### RISC-V Architecture

+Include material for the risc V architecture as well.

 #### ARM CPU
 - ARM Assembly basics Tutorial Series:- [Writing ARM Assembly](https://azeria-labs.com/writing-arm-assembly-part-1/) Learn about the Assembly language, data types and addressing modes.
 A good reading source would be from Computer Organization and